Cocaethylene: Mixing Cocaine and Alcohol

 Cocaethylene is stronger than both alcohol and cocaine alone and leads to more exacerbated and deepened effects that these two substances already bring – including heightened cardiovascular dangers and, as we’ve mentioned previously, an increased risk of death through cocaethylene toxicity.

-The “half life” of a drug means the time required for your body to process half of the amount of the drug that has been consumed.
+The “half-life” of a drug means the time required for your body to process half of the amount of the drug that has been consumed.
+The half-life of cocaethylene differs from the typical half-life of cocaine because of the chemical reaction from adding alcohol.

-Cocaethelyne’s half life is about 2-3 hours, which is much longer than cocaine’s half life, but shorter than alcohol’s half life.
-This is a good way to judge how long the substance will make it’s way out of your sey
+Cocaethelyne’s half life is about 2-3 hours, which is much longer than cocaine’s half-life, but shorter than alcohol’s half life.
+This is a good way to judge how long the substance will make its way out of your system.

 Cocaine and alcohol use is one of the most popular forms of polysubstance abuse, the use of two or more substances at the same time.
 The use of alcohol specifically is a substance that is commonly used with nearly all other forms of drugs.

 Along with cocaine and alcohol, many individuals will concurrently use alcohol with prescription medications like oxycodone, Xanax, and other opioids and benzodiazepines.
-As you probably guessed, the concurrent use of these types of substances lead to numerous dangerous and negative effects that can result in long-term health issues and death and cause major drug use and addiction problems.
+As you probably guessed, the concurrent use of these types of substances leads to numerous dangerous and negative effects that can result in long-term health issues and death and cause major drug use and addiction problems.
+A chemical reaction between the two substances creates what’s called cocaethylene toxicity, which can cause heart problems, liver damage, and seizures.

-This increased substance abuse can lead users down a dangerous path of continued addiction and cause alcohol use disorder and other forms of substance use disorder.
+This increased coke and alcohol substance abuse can lead users down a dangerous path of continued addiction and cause alcohol use disorder and other forms of substance use disorder.

 an image of a man looking out a a body of water to represent cocaethelyne: mixing cocaine and alcohol